 Section 6.
 Vice Presidents.
 The First Vice President shall assume the President's duties in the latter's absence.

 Section 7.
 Treasurer.
-The Treasurer will have charge and custody of, and be responsible for, all funds and securities of the Association subject to the direction of the Board; receive and give, or cause to be received and given, receipts for moneys due and payable to the Association from any source, and deposit all such moneys in the name of the Association in such banks, trust companies or other depositories as are selected in accordance with the provisions of Article VII of these Bylaws; and in general perform all the duties incident to the office of treasurer and such other duties as from time to time may be assigned to him/her by the President or the Board.
-The Treasurer shall, with assistance of Headquarters staff, keep accurate books of accounts, which shall be the property of the Association.
+The Treasurer is responsible for, all funds and securities of the Association subject to the direction of the Board and in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him/her by the President or the Board.
+The Treasurer shall, oversee the accounting records of the AAVSO.

 Section 8.
 Secretary.
 The Secretary will keep the minutes of the meetings of the Members and of the Board in one or more books provided for that purpose and kept at the Headquarters of the Association.
 The Secretary shall see that all notices are duly given in accordance with the provisions of these Bylaws or as required by law.